zeeraktalat/zeeraktalat.github.io/workshops.md

 Some years, there are not a lot of spaces for workshops and it is the smallest things that make the difference.
 So for that reason, I would recommend *not* describing things that are not settled.
 For instance, if you are planning a shared task, but do not have a chair to organise the shared task, it would be better simply not to list it.
 The exception to this rule are speakers and panels: Do note who you have reached out to, whether they have responded or not.

+#### Developments/Unique Proposal

+One thing that is highly considered is whether a workshop is bringing a new perspective - this goes for new and recurring workshops in slightly different ways.

+*New Workshops:* For new workshops, an emphasis of the proposal should be what topics/space the workshop offers that hasn't been addressed thus far.

+*Recurring Workshops:* For recurring workshops, they should emphasise how they innovate over previous iterations.
+This can be in terms of the theme of the workshop, the topics addressed, etc.

 ### New Workshops

+For new workshops, finding out exactly what is being looked for in workshop proposals, and in my experience it is useful to focus on what gaps the workshop seeks to close.
+If there are competing workshops, then what isn't being offered in them or why it's necessary with multiple workshops in the area (i.e., the area is so popular/has so many nuances that a single workshop isn't enough).

 ### Recurring Workshops